-I use ConvertKit to build and manage my email list for my blogs.
+I recommend using ConvertKit to build and manage your email list.
 It is one of the most popular and highly recommended email marketing tools among bloggers & content creators.

 Get a 30-day FREE ConvertKit trial here (without any credit card) instead of regular 14.
 This is my special link.

 Don’t make the mistake of forgetting to give your readers a way to subscribe to your mailing list.

 Your list is going to be your most sure source of traffic.
 Google can change its algorithm, Facebook, Twitter, and other social media platforms have the exclusive right to do the same and this can have a negative impact on your traffic.